Skip to content

 20 Years of Google SRE: 10 Key Lessons for Reliability

-By Christof Leng ,Summary by IT Revolution
+By Christof Leng ,Leah Brown

 Google pioneered the concept of Site Reliability Engineering (SRE) back in 2003.
 After 20 years and thousands of SREs managing Google’s massive infrastructure, they’ve learned a thing or two about running large-scale, reliable systems.
 Dr. Christof Leng, SRE Engagements Engineering Lead at Google, recently shared 10 insightful lessons that both business leaders and software developers should take note of.